yet-another-static-site-generator/yass/README.md

 [Bob](https://github.com/thindil/bob) installed, you can type `bob docs`.

 ## Contributing to the project
-For detailed informations about contributing to the project (bugs reporting, ideas propositions, code conduct, etc), see [CONTRIBUTING.md](CONTRIBUTING.md)
+For detailed information about contributing to the project (bugs reporting, ideas propositions, code conduct, etc), see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Licenses

-- Yass is released under GNU GPL v3 license.
+* Yass is released under GNU GPL v3 license.

-- Libcmark library distributed with AppImage version of the program is released under [few Open Sources licenses](https://github.com/commonmark/cmark/blob/master/COPYING)
+* Libcmark library distributed with AppImage version of the program is released under [few Open Sources licenses](https://github.com/commonmark/cmark/blob/master/COPYING)

 https://github.com/commonmark/cmark

-## TODO (someday or if someone want to contribute)
+## TODO (someday or if someone wants to contribute)

-- Windows version of the program
+* Windows version of the program
-- More unit tests
+* More unit tests
-- Your propositions?
+* Your propositions?

 ----